thingsboard/thingsboard.github.io/docs/mqtt-broker/subscription.md

           <td>1 day</td>
           <td>1 day</td>
           <td>Unlimited</td>
-          <td>"Time to live" parameter for messages stored in Integration topics</td>
+          <td>Time-to-live for messages stored in dedicated Kafka topics for each Integration.
+If the Integration remains disconnected beyond this period, undelivered messages will be automatically discarded</td>
       </tr>
       <tr>
           <td>Device persisted messages storage</td>